Referencing tools

 Colwiz is a free tool with online and desktop versions.
 You can search within the colwiz Library or use the web bookmarking tool on certain databases, including Google Scholar, (although it does not work with DISCOVER) to quickly pull references in, and you can attach and highlight/annotate PDFs.
 You can share citations with other users and set up groups to work with others on collaborative reference lists, and there are calendar and messaging features too.
 The desktop version, which you can download for free to your personal PC/laptop, offers additional options, including exporting citations in a choice of styles (although UoB Harvard is not included and there is not currently any option for creating your own style), a plug-in for inserting citations in Microsoft Word, and importing citations from an Endnote, Mendeley or Zotero library.
 There are also mobile apps available which sync with the desktop version.

 EndNote is a very comprehensive referencing software which saves files to a particular PC, rather than in the cloud.
-This resource primarily supports staff and PhD students; if you are a PhD student who wants to use EndNote, please contact library.technical@beds.ac.uk for details.
-The Four Steps to EndNote X9 (PDF / DOCX) guide will help you to learn the basics of EndNote.
+This resource primarily supports staff and PhD students.
+You can download Endnote from the library catalogue and use our Getting Started with Endnote 21 guide [PDF] to help you get set up.

 Mendeley freely available to download and reasonably easy to use.
 Registration is required.
 Mendeley allows users to import references from Discover, Google Scholar and many of the electronic resources to which the University subscribes.
 Once registered, you can collaborate with other researchers and import pdf files with references, to which annotations can be made.
 As with a number of referencing tools, the (correct) importing of references from webpages needs to be done manually.
 Mendeley is popular because of its social media and sharing features.